 When someone is suffering from a drug alcohol addiction or an addiction and a co-occurring mental illness, that person isn’t the only one that is affected.
 Drug and alcohol addiction can affect those around the person with the addiction just as much as it does the person who is suffering from the addiction.

 Not only that, but addiction can bring with it serious consequences.
 In addition to the variety of health issues that can arise as a result of a substance use issue and the possibility of death from an overdose, addiction can lead to other issues such as money problems, loss of jobs, loss of homes or residences, and loss of loved ones or marriages.
 Addiction can even cause a person to do something illegal, which can then cause that person to become incarcerated.

-For individuals that live in New Jersey and suffer from addiction, attending New Jersey drug rehab at addiction treatment centers can be a great way for individuals to get themselves back on the right track in a healthy way.
+For individuals who live in New Jersey and suffer from addiction, attending New Jersey drug rehab can be a great way for individuals to get themselves back on the right track in a healthy way.
 After all, when New Jersey residents attend rehab at New Jersey addiction treatment centers, every other person in that rehab facility in NJ is there to support them and get them clean and sober.

 What Should I Expect From Substance Abuse Treatment?

 Overcoming the Negative Connotations That People Associate With Attending Rehab At Addiction Treatment Centers

 The idea of attending rehab in NJ can deter many New Jersey residents with substance addictions and co-occurring disorders from getting the help that they need.
 Society often associates a negative connotation to receiving addiction or co-occurring disorders treatment.
 Some people may even develop a negative view of addiction treatment because they’ve heard a story from someone that they know who has received addiction treatment at a recovery center but had a bad experience.